saintybalboa/react-demo/README.md

 This tutorial takes you through the process of building a react universal web app.
 It assumes that you have some basic knowledge of React and JavaScript.
 In this tutorial, the following areas are covered:

-- Setup for local development
+- Setup

 - Server-side rendering

 - Client-side rendering

-- Routing

-- Components
+- Styling

-- Testing with Jest and Enzyme
+- Testing

-- Global and component level styling with Sass

- There are links to more in depth articles along the way.

 ### [Start the tutorial &#8594;](./docs/tutorial/1-setup.md)